-Winterizing your mountain home involves ensuring water doesn’t freeze within the plumbing and irrigation systems at your property.
+Winterizing is ensuring water doesn’t freeze within the plumbing and irrigation systems at your property.
 This is because when water freezes, it expands, creating enough pressure to rupture any piping.
-If this happens and goes undetected, major water damage can occur if the frozen water thaws and subsequently flows into or around your home.
+If this happens and goes undetected, major water damage can occur when the frozen water thaws and subsequently flows into or around your home.
 To avoid such disasters, follow the simple steps demonstrated or outlined below.

 Turn off your stop and waste drain valve.

 Use a T-Bar to turn it clockwise until snug, usually about a quarter turn.
 T-Bars can be found at local hardware stores.

 If it turns more than that, or doesn’t feel secure, be sure to call a professional as it may be time to repair or replace it.
 If it’s not completely turned off or on, it may produce a leak.

 Mark your stop and waste drain valve with a tall stake so you can find it in the snow.